t3l3machus/OWASP-Testing-Guide-Checklist/README.md

 ## Disclaimer
-This is merely a markdown version of this project: https://github.com/tanprathan/OWASP-Testing-Checklist
+This is merely a markdown version of this project: https://github.com/tanprathan/OWASP-Testing-Checklist The original repo includes an xlsx file that contains all of the below content.
 ## Table of Contents
 1. [Information Gathering](#Information-Gathering)
 2. [Configuration and Deploy Management Testing](#Configuration-and-Deploy-Management-Testing)